-Bottom line: These are respected people in a country that I respect for its degree of social development.
+Bottom line: These are respected people in a country that Dr. Stern respects for its degree of social development.
 Also, according to the World Bank, Mexico is in the top third when it comes to how easy it is to trade and do business with.
 The Economist also argues that Mexico is a democracy, albeit a weak one.

 b) the news

 Mexican companies could lose mining rights because the indigenous people will have a greater say in the future.
-I kind of like that.
+Dr. Sterm kind of likes that.
 This fact is known and therefore already included in the share price.
 No reason to worry.

 c) the analysts' recommendations

 14 out of 15 analysts recommend to buy or hold the stock.
 This means that analysts are very impressed by Fresnillo.
-For me, it's clear: I'm buying!
+For him, it's clear: He's buying!
 There are enough favorable indicators for Fresnillo and only a few against.